A Local’s Guide to Viewing Cherry Blossoms in D.C.

 Although this small boutique hotel isn’t as close to the main action as others, the Graham Georgetown is near one of our favorite, lesser-known cherry blossom sites: the gardens of Dumbarton Oaks.
 With a retro-yet-trendy D.C. aesthetic, rooftop bar, and convenient M Street location, it also immerses guests fully in Georgetown’s historic appeal.

-If you want to visit the National Mall and Tidal Basin, it’s an easy three-mile bike ride on a bike path that hugs the Potomac and skirts past some of the District’s famous landmarks.
+If you want to visit the National Mall and Tidal Basin, it’s an easy three-mile bike ride on a path that hugs the Potomac and skirts past some of the District’s famous landmarks.

 Canopy by Hilton Washington DC the Wharf